KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 * Pattern Intelligence;
 * and later Technē presence strata.

-Therefore, the acronym may have prior usage, but the stacked progression remains forensically relevant.
+Therefore, the acronym may have prior currency, but the stacked progression remains forensically relevant.

 **Glyphic Seal:** UAI ≠ origin-claim · UAI = adjacency-marker